RealOrangeOne/theorangeone.net/content/posts/nebula-intro/index.md

 ## Application

 It's all well and good singing the praises of Nebula, and it's a great tool to know for solving certain situations, but it's not globally useful everywhere.
 As far as more user-facing VPN servers, don't expect companies like Mullvad and PIA to start offering Nebula-based VPNs.
 Nebula isn't just a non-optimal technology for this, it's the wrong technology.
-In these cases meshing isn't useful, and may actually be a hindrance, so sticking to technologies like OpenVPN and Wireguard is a much better decision.
+In these cases meshing isn't useful, and may actually be a hindrance, so sticking to technologies like OpenVPN and WireGuard is a much better decision.

 So, when should you use Nebula?
 Or more specifically, when am I going to use Nebula?
-Currently, I have a wireguard VPN deployed to a Vultr VPS which serves 2 functions:
+Currently, I have a WireGuard VPN deployed to a Vultr VPS which serves 2 functions:

 1. Access to non-public ports / devices
 2. [Tunnel traffic between the VPS and my home server to route traffic to internally hosted applications]({{<relref "wireguard-haproxy-gateway">}})

-For the latter use, I won't be changing from Wireguard.
+For the latter use, I won't be changing from WireGuard.
 Whilst I could use Nebula, I don't have any benefits in that use for a mesh, as there will only ever be 2 nodes.
-Wireguard has been working great for this use, and I don't really see a reason or a need to switch.
+WireGuard has been working great for this use, and I don't really see a reason or a need to switch.

 For the former, however, Nebula fits really well.
 In the interest of security, I have some services only listening on a VPN interface.
 For remote servers, this means I have to be on the VPN network to SSH in.
 For home devices, I can just use the local IP address, unless I'm out the house that is.
 Currently, I have to use a different IP or SSH alias to access home services depending on whether I'm at home or not, which is quite a hack.
 The alternative is that traffic flows from my desktop to my server via a VPS in London, even though the 2 devices are on a gigabit LAN - what a waste!

 The meshing nature of Nebula means that when I'm at home, traffic flows purely on my LAN, and when I'm not, it flows direct, rather than via the server.
 That means I can still connect to services hosted in my house easily, but when I'm at home they run superfast!
 In an ideal world I'd route everything via Traefik, and just use IP whitelists to restrict access to certain web services, rather than use ports on VPN IPs.
-Unfortunately, whilst Wireguard supports overriding DNS, Nebula [does not](https://github.com/slackhq/nebula/issues/318).
+Unfortunately, whilst WireGuard supports overriding DNS, Nebula [does not](https://github.com/slackhq/nebula/issues/318).

-{{<mermaid caption="Intended network setup (solid lines being Nebula, thick lines being Wireguard)">}}
+{{<mermaid caption="Intended network setup (solid lines being Nebula, thick lines being WireGuard)">}}
 graph TD

 N[Nebula Lighthouse]